etherlinkcom/docs/docs/building-on-etherlink/bridging-fa.md

 1. A Tezos user gives the token bridge helper contract access to their tokens.

-   - For FA1.2 tokens, the user gives the helper contract an allowance of tokens
+   - For FA1.2 tokens, the user gives the helper contract an allowance of tokens.
    - For FA2 tokens, the user makes the helper contract an operator of their tokens.

    For information about token access control, see [Token standards](https://docs.tezos.com/architecture/tokens#token-standards) on docs.tezos.com.